apluslms/aplus-manual/rst_guide/basic_syntax.rst

 The most basic directive to add code snippets to your course content is the ``highlight`` directive.
 This directive makes use of the built-in pygments library provided by Sphinx.
-As a result, the snippets of code are render with an predefined code syntax higlighting.
+As a result, the snippets of code are rendered with a predefined code syntax higlighting.

 Code highlighting can be enabled on a document-wide basis using the `highlight directive
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-highlight>`_.